lukdav/counting-sheep/README.md

 - [subpng](https://www.subpng.com/) was also used to get some png images.
 - [W3C Markup Validation Service](https://validator.w3.org/) was used to test and check the HTML for errors.
 - [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/) was used to test and check the CSS for errors.
+- [JSHint](https://jshint.com/) was used to check the JavaScript for errors.

 ---